 Checkout Bethaney.
 Her husband and son are a flashpacking family.
 Flash Packer Family

 For you, luxury travel goes beyond staying in a four-star hotel or sipping champagne on a yacht in the Bahamas.
 It’s more about a unique experience.

-Oftentimes luxury travellers forgo little vacations throughout the year so they can afford that one perfect luxury travel vacation.
+Often luxury travellers forgo little vacations throughout the year so they can afford to take that one perfect luxury vacation.